Do I Need to Have My North Dakota Living Will Witnessed or Notarized?

 Learn more about Living Wills and Medical Powers of Attorney.

-When you make a health care directive with Quicken WillMaker Plus, it will conform to all of North Dakota’s health care directive laws and it will print with plain English instructions that detail how to make it legal.
+When you make a health care directive with Quicken WillMaker Plus, it will conform to North Dakota law.
+Your document will print with plain English instructions telling how to make it legal.